Director of Research at 80,000 Hours

 Here's a list of audiobooks I recommend and think influenced, and hopefully improved, my understanding of the world.

 I listen to a lot of podcasts.
 Of course there's my own show.
 But when I'm not listening to the wonderful sound of my own voice, some of my favourites are EconTalk, Conversations with Tyler, Planet Money, BBC More or Less, StartUp and Serial.

-Because there are so many, I made a list of of my favourite old EconTalk episodes which you can subscribe to.
+Because there are so many, I made a podcast feed of my favourite old EconTalk episodes which you can subscribe to.